 Composite veneers, also known as Composite bonding, are applied directly onto a patients teeth, as opposed to being made in a laboratory and cemented on like porcelain veneers.
 A Composite veneer is effective in changing the colour, shape, and size of a tooth.
 To achieve excellent results, Composite veneers are technically and artistically very demanding.
 To be effective, a dentist needs to:

-Patients should always ensure that the provider of such treatment has enough experience in doing composite veneer.
-One of the best ways to assess this is by looking at photos of previous works done.
+Patients should always ensure that the provider has enough experience in doing this treatment.
+One of the best ways to assess this is by looking at photos of their previous work.

 Composite veneers are suitable for a variety of situations, examples of which include: